RecordedFuture-ProfessionalServices/psengine/docs/modules/entity_list.md

 As a last instruction, we print the status of the list.
 The `status` method shows the number of entities in the list and whether the add/remove operations previously done are completed.
 This is because add/remove operations might take a few minutes to be processed in the backend, so the list might not be in a `ready` state yet.

-#### Example 2: Add a domain to your Domain Watch List without using the Recorded Future ID
+#### Add a domain to your Domain Watch List without using the Recorded Future ID

 !!! tip
     In a multi-organization enterprise, you need to find the Watch List of the sub‑org you need to access.
 You can do that by looking at the `owner_name` attribute of each `EntityList` object.

-Similar to Example 1, in this case we do not know the Recorded Future ID of the entity, so we modify the `add` invocation by passing a tuple containing the name of the entity—in this case, `example2.com`—and the type of the entity, `InternetDomainName`.
+As in the previous example, here we do not know the Recorded Future ID of the entity.
+Instead, we call the `add` method with a tuple containing the entity name (`example2.com`) and its type (`InternetDomainName`).

-The method uses the `EntityMatchMgr` from the `entity_match` module to attempt to find the ID.
+The method then uses `EntityMatchMgr` from the `entity_match` module to look up the ID.

 ```python
 --8<-- "docs/examples/entity_lists/example_2.py"
 ```

-#### Example 3: Remove domains in bulk from your Domain Watch List.
+#### Remove domains in bulk from your Domain Watch List.

 !!! tip
     In a multi-organization enterprise, you need to find the Watch List of the sub‑org you need to access.
 You can do that by looking at the `owner_name` attribute of each `EntityList` object.